Magnetic Resonance Imaging (MRI) - Breast

 Sometimes an abnormality seen on a mammogram cannot be adequately evaluated by additional mammography and ultrasound alone.
 In these rare cases, MRI can be used to definitively determine if the abnormality needs biopsy or can safely be left alone.

 - Evaluating lumpectomy sites in the years following breast cancer treatment

 Scarring and recurrent cancer can look identical on mammography and ultrasound.
-If there is a change in a lumpectomy scar by either mammography or on a physical exam, MRI can help determine whether the change is normal maturation of the scar or a recurrence of the cancer.
+If a change in a lumpectomy scar is detected by either mammography or a physical exam, MRI can help determine whether the change is normal maturation of the scar or a recurrence of the cancer.

-- Following chemotherapy treatment in patients getting Neoadjuvant Chemotherapy
+- Following chemotherapy treatment in patients receiving neoadjuvant chemotherapy

 In some cases, breast cancer will be treated with chemotherapy before it has been removed by surgery.
 This is called neoadjuvant chemotherapy.
 In these cases, MRI is often used to monitor how well the chemotherapy is working and to reevaluate the amount of tumor still present before the surgery is performed.